Longueau station

 Longueau station (French: Gare de Longueau) is a railway station in Longueau near Amiens, France.
 It is situated on the Paris–Lille railway.
-Longueau is served by trains of the TER Hauts-de-France and Intercités networks.
+Longueau is served by trains of the TER Hauts-de-France network.
 As well as serving as a passenger station, Longueau is also home to one of the North of France's largest engine sheds, which include a roundhouse and turntable.

 Longueau is linked to the region's large cities; Lille, Amiens, Compiègne, Calais and Paris.